 EE 44.
 Circuits and Systems.
 12 units (4-0-8); first term.
 Prerequisites: Ph1 abc, should be taken concurrently with Ma 2 and Ph 2 a.
 Fundamentals of circuits and network theory, circuit elements, linear circuits, terminals and port presentation, nodal and mesh analysis, time-domain analysis of circuits and systems, sinusoidal response, introductory frequency domain analysis, transfer functions, poles and zeros, time and transfer constants, network theorems, transformers.
 Instructor: Hajimiri.

 EE 45.
 Electronics Laboratory.
 12 units (3-3-6); second term.
 Prerequisites: EE 44.
 Fundamentals of electronic circuits and systems.
 Lectures on diodes, transistors, small-signal analysis, frequency-domain analysis, application of Laplace transform, gain stages, differential signaling, operational amplifiers, introduction to radio and analog communication systems.
 Laboratory sessions on transient response, steady-state sinusoidal response and phasors, diodes, transistors, amplifiers.
-Instructor: Emami.
+Instructor: Staff.

 CS/EE/ME 75 abc.
-Introduction to Multidisciplinary Systems Engineering.
-3 units (2-0-1), 6 units (2-0-4), or 9 units (2-0-7) first term; 6 units (2-3-1), 9 units (2-6-1), or 12 units (2-9-1) second term; 12 units (2-9-1), 15 units (2-12-1), or 18 units (2-15-1), with instructor's permission, third term.
+Multidisciplinary Systems Engineering.
+3 units (2-0-1), 6 units (2-0-4), or 9 units (2-0-7) first term; 6 units (2-3-1), 9 units (2-6-1), or 12 units (2-9-1) second and third terms; units according to project selected.
 This course presents the fundamentals of modern multidisciplinary systems engineering in the context of a substantial design project.
 Students from a variety of disciplines will conceive, design, implement, and operate a system involving electrical, information, and mechanical engineering components.
 Specific tools will be provided for setting project goals and objectives, managing interfaces between component subsystems, working in design teams, and tracking progress against tasks.
 Students will be expected to apply knowledge from other courses at Caltech in designing and implementing specific subsystems.
 During the first two terms of the course, students will attend project meetings and learn some basic tools for project design, while taking courses in CS, EE, and ME that are related to the course project.
 During the third term, the entire team will build, document, and demonstrate the course design project, which will differ from year to year.
 Freshmen must receive permission from the lead instructor to enroll.
-Not offered 2016-17.
+Instructor: Not offered 2018–19.

 EE 80 abc.
 Senior Thesis.
 9 units; first, second, third terms.
 Prerequisite: instructor’s permission, which should be obtained during the junior year to allow sufficient time for planning the research.
 Individual research project, carried out under the supervision of a member of the electrical engineering or computer science faculty.
 Project must include significant design effort.
 Written report required.
 Open only to senior electrical engineering, computer science, or electrical and computer engineering majors.
 Not offered on a pass/fail basis.
 Instructor: Staff.